 - 1) All students must complete their program within the Maximum Time Frame (MTF), which is 1.5 times the expected time for program completion. - 2) Maximum credit hours reflect the maximum allowable quarterly credits before a student is required to graduate or is disqualified from a program. - 3) Graduate students must maintain a minimum cumulative grade point average (GPA) of 3.0 to meet graduation requirements.
 (See Grading section under Scholastic Rules, Regulations and Academic Policies for information on how to calculate GPA.) - 4) Withdrawals remain on the transcript, and no grade points are assigned.
 "W" is a permanent grade.
 A withdrawal does not affect the cumulative grade point average (CGPA). - 5) No grade points are assigned for an "I" grade.
-A "I" or incomplete does not affect the cumulative grade point average (CGPA). - 6) Students may be required to, or may choose to repeat a class in order to improve academic performance.
+A "I" or incomplete does not affect the cumulative grade point average (CGPA). - 6) Students may be required to, or may choose to, repeat a class in order to improve academic performance.
 Certificate students may repeat up to one course.
 Classes may only be repeated one time.
 Students may not repeat courses in which a grade of "B" or better has been earned.
 The new grade will be included in the GPA computation and the first attempt will be removed.
-The first attempt will be notated with an "R" on official transcripts, but will-not be included into GPA calculations.
+The first attempt will be notated with an "R" on official transcripts.
+This grade will-not be included in GPA calculations.
 Students will be charged the full tuition rate when repeating a course. - 7) Students can audit a class.
 This does not require students to actively participate in regularly graded activities.
 Audited classes are subject to a special tuition rate and have no effect on GPA calculations or Satisfactory Academic Progress (SAP). - 8) Transferred credit receives no grade for each transferred class, and the credit is not entered into grade point average.
 Transfer credit does not affect the Maximum Time Frame.

-Program Credits Required for Graduation Maximum Time Frame Maximum Credit Hours

-Certificate in 24 5 Quarters 36 Credit Hours
+Program Credits Required for Graduation Maximum Time Frame Maximum Credit Hours Graduate Certificate in Business Administration 27 5 Quarters 40 Credit Hours Graduate Certificate in Information Technology 26 5 Quarters 39 Credit Hours

-Advanced Film and Media

-Studies

-Certificate in 27 5 Quarters 40 Credit Hours

-Business Administration

-Certificate in 27 5 Quarters 40 Credit Hours

-Strategic Management

-Certificate in 26 5 Quarters 39 Credit Hours

-Information Technology